Linaro/lava/doc/v2/qemu_options.rst

      :code: yaml
      :start-after: visibility: public
      :end-before: metadata:

+  When using the multiple architecture support, it is common to change the ``machine`` and ``cpu`` arguments passed to QEMU.

+  .. include:: examples/test-jobs/qemu-aarch64.yaml
+     :code: yaml
+     :start-after: visibility: public
+     :end-before: extra_options:

+  (This example simply restates the defaults but any value which QEMU would accept as an argument to ``-machine`` and ``-cpu`` respectively could be used.)

+  If using QEMU to emulate a microcontroller, you might need to use the ``vga`` and ``serial`` options which each take a complete argument, passed unchanged to QEMU.

   Specific options can also extend beyond the range that the device type template needs to cover and in order to build a working QEMU command line,